 - Control crowds, especially during busy seasons or large sale events, through physical methods, such as entry turnstiles.

 - Install video cameras to more efficiently monitor the premises for dangerous conditions and provide proof in case of a claim.

 - Design parking lots to avoid injury.
 Repave, repair and check for hazardous conditions regularly.
+Repair broken light fixtures and replace bulbs for adequate visibility.
 Document these inspections.

 Liability insurance addresses the cost of legal damages and claims up to policy limits.
-Work with Marshall & Sterling to design the liability package that fits your business–you will be able to select from a wide range of coverage options that you can tailor for your unique needs.
+Work with our team to design the liability package that fits your business–you will be able to select from a wide range of coverage options that you can tailor for your unique needs.